 If money worries are still a daily part of your life with no relief in site, here are some things to keep in mind to help you cross that bridge too.

 - Knowing your money situation is way better than not knowing.
 It may not be as bad as you expect it to be, but even if it isn’t there will be things you can do to improve the situation.
 You get to start from where you are.

 - As I discussed here, just because you made bad decisions in the past doesn’t mean you have to keep making them.

 - Money isn’t inherently good or evil.
 It just is.
 Use that to your advantage.

 - There are people out there—including me!—rooting for you.

 How Did Your Life Change After You Stopped Worrying About Money?

 I would love to hear about your experience with life post-money worries.
-Let me know in the comment section below (along with your suggestions for places to visit—I have friends in New Delhi so leaning toward India).
+Let me know in the comment section below (along with your suggestions for places to visit—I have friends in the Ukraine I am looking forward to visiting!).